 He was born on October 10, 1910 at Shujabad, District Multan, Pakistan), graduated with Honors in Arabic from the University of Punjab in 1931, and completed his religious studies and training as Missionary in 1933 at the Ahmadiyya Seminary, Qadian, India.
 Sheikh Mubarak Ahmad was a pioneering missionary to East Africa, as well as South Africa.
+In 1934, he landed in Mombasa, Kenya (it was British-Kenya at the time)(See Fisher).
 He seems to have never even traveled to the West Coast of Africa.
 He served as the missionary in-charge until 1962, he was recalled to Rabwah, which was not Qadian.

 Per Ahmadiyya sources he is born.

 Per Ahmadiyya sources he graduated from the University of the Punjab, he majored in Arabic.